PolGannau/Projecte1/README.md

 ## Introduction

-We are four students from CITM in Terrassa and in our Project 1 subject we are making a tribute to the retro game AndroDunos.
+We are three students from CITM in Terrassa and in our Project 1 subject we are making a tribute to the retro game AndroDunos.

 ## Description